aselshim/aselshim.github.io/blogposts/_posts/2020-5-20-peoplesaying.md

 ---
 layout: post
-title: What are people saying about Asem's articles?
+title: What are People Saying About Asem's Articles?
 ---

 ## Some reactions from industry leaders and influencers to my work: